derekjgriffith/MORTICIA/morticia/doc/installation.rst

   connect to the controller.
   Make a note of the full pathnames of these .json files.
 They are typically in `~/.ipython/profile_default/security` with names `ipcontroller-client.json` and `ipcontroller-engine.json`.
+- Detach from the `ipcontroller` screen session.
 - Copy the `ipcontroller-engine.json` file to a similar location on the machine that will host the compute engines.
 If this is the same machine on which the controller itself is running, then this step may not be required.
 - Copy the `ipcontroller-client.json` file to the client that will require compute resources in the ``IPYTHONDIR/profile_default/security` directory.
 On Windows this is typically `C:\Users\(your_username)\.ipython\profile_default\`.
   Additional profile directories can be created as required.
 - If the controller is restarted for any reason, the above `.json` files will be overwritten and the above file copy operations must be repeated.
+This can be avoided by using `ipcontroller --reuse`.
 - The compute engines can now be started on the relevant machines in the desired working directory using the `ipengine` command.
+Preferably start another detachable `screen` or `byobu` session for this and rename the session to `ipengine`.
 - Note that it is generally very important to ensure that the same version of all dependent Python packages is running on all compute nodes.
 Once all dependencies have been installed, make sure that all packages are updated or upgraded, in particular the ``xarray`` package (`pip install --upgrade xarray`).